chapel-lang/chapel/doc/rst/usingchapel/building.rst

 inferred for—your environment.
 To build support for additional configurations, you will need to modify your ``CHPL_`` environment variables and re-make.

+Once you have built multiple configurations, you can switch between them either by setting your ``CHPL_`` environment variables to the same values as when the configuration was built, or using the ``chpl`` compiler's command-line options that correspond to the environment variables (see the 'Compiler Configuration Options' section of the :ref:`man-chpl` man page for details).

 ----------------